vuejs/vue-cli/docs/config/README.md

   }
   ```

-  The value can also be set to an empty string (`''`) so that all assets are linked using relative paths, so that the bundle can be used in a file system based environment like a Cordova hybrid app.
-The caveat is that this will force the generated CSS files to always be placed at the root of the output directory to ensure urls in your CSS work correctly.
+  The value can also be set to an empty string (`''`) so that all assets are linked using relative paths, so that the bundle can be used in a file system based environment like a Cordova hybrid app. **Note that this will force the generated CSS files to always be placed at the root of the output directory to ensure urls in your CSS work correctly.**

   ::: tip
   Always use `baseUrl` instead of modifying webpack `output.publicPath`.